 During our trip, we met companies in several sectors ranging from car distribution to fertilizers.
 One of the firms we met was a small but respected electrical contractor that is waiting for the outcome of its bid for a large metro project.
 The Istanbul metro will be expanded to 300 km in the coming years and the company has an opportunity to grow many times over, should its bid turn successful.

 Emerging markets suffered heavily in June due to fears stemming from Greece and other areas.
-Fortunately, our fund managed to escape most of the damage, falling less than 2%.
-Our South African investment into mobile payments made a couple of acquisitions and the stock climbed up 25%.
-Our companies in Pakistan also did well as the country continued the reforms.
+Fortunately, the fund managed to escape most of the damage, falling less than 2%.
+The fund's South African investment into mobile payments made a couple of acquisitions and the stock climbed up 25%.
+The fund's companies in Pakistan also did well as the country continued the reforms.
 The budget for the coming year boosted the power and cement industries, both of which are well-covered by the portfolio.

 The most interesting market news in our perspective, however, was the Iran nuclear deal.
 The country is still uninvestable, as long as sanctions are in place, but the market holds a great potential given its population size and average education level.
 The Iranian stifled consumer has waited for a change for years, and we are keen to follow the situation.